MSU-Libraries/sandhill/docs/routes.md

 Would serve up the `collections.html` file from your instance templates directory.
 Per the standard setup, all HTML templates should be placed in `instance/templates/`.

-Routes definitions follow the [Flask routing](https://flask.palletsprojects.com/en/2.1.x/quickstart/#routing) mechanics.
-Flask is the framework which Sandhill underpins Sandhill.
+Route definitions follow the [Flask routing](https://flask.palletsprojects.com/en/2.1.x/quickstart/#routing) mechanics.
+Flask is the framework which underpins Sandhill.

 ### Variables in Route Path
-This support putting variables into the path such as `/collections/<int:collection_id>/` which can be referenced while the page is processing.
-In Sandhill, these path arguments are available by the `view_args` variable; in such that `view_args.collection_id` would be the value `42` if the path was `/collections/42/`.
+This supports putting variables into the path such as `/collections/<int:collection_id>/` which can be referenced while the page is processing.
+In Sandhill, these path arguments are made available by the `view_args` variable; in such that `view_args.collection_id` would be the value `42` if the path was `/collections/42/`.

-Flask provides thew following variable types:
+Flask provides the following variable types:

 | type | example path | description |
 |----|----|-----------|